 The book art enthusiast Thor Kielland, director of the Kunstindustrimuseet in Oslo, who wrote regularly for Norsk Boktrykk Kalender, among other things, was engaged in the new typographic style.
 He let the production of the museum’s yearbook be shared between seven leading Oslo printers with the intention of allowing the printers to experiment with type and layout.
 The three yearbooks published in 1930, 1931 and 1932 all had a simple, asymmetrical graphic form.

 Considering the origins of the new typography in politically radical artistic circles, it was natural that the socialist publishing house Fram (linked to the socialist organization Mot Dag) published books in the new style.
 Also Gyldendal publishing house was open to the new ideas.
-In 1933, they published Knut Hamsun’s Benoni typeset with the sans serif Gill Sans.
+In 1933, they published Knut Hamsun’s Benoni typeset with the sans serif typeface Gill Sans.
 In the same year, Rolf Jacobsen’s poetry collection Jord og jern received a beautiful asymmetric cover, which in Einar Økland’s Norske bokomslag 1880-1980 is called ‘a visual landmark’.

-Rolf Jacobsen’s two poetry collections from 1933 and 1935 both have a wonderful asymmetrical form.
+Rolf Jacobsen’s two poetry collections from 1933 and 1935 both have a beautiful asymmetrical form.
 Jord og jern has been given the place of honor on the title page of Bokens ansikt, a major history of Norwegian book covers, published in 2002.
 The cover must therefore rightly be considered the best among Norwegian book covers, in addition to representing Norwegian graphic functionalism at its best.
 It is most likely the same designer who was behind the two covers, but he or she is unfortunately unknown.

 These two Gyldendal publications were both among the ten selected books in the competition ‘Årets vakreste bøker’ (The most beautiful book of the year) in 1933.
 A third, Norway today from Sverre Mortensens Forlag, was also in the new style.